emcien/predict-widget/README.md

 *Note*: All of the JavaScript files in this application use a variation the [module pattern](https://toddmotto.com/mastering-the-module-pattern/).

-*Note*: All the JavaScript functions used in this project have [JSDoc](http://usejsdoc.org/) style comments attached to them.
+*Note*: All the JavaScript functions used in this project have [JSDoc](http://usejsdoc.org/) style comments for documentation.

 This reference application can really be thought of as being composed of three parts: